rbaumgar/otelcol-demo-app/OpenTelemetry.md

 ...
 ```

 When everything works fine, you have your application pod running with two containers in, one with your application and the other one with the OpenTelemetry Collector.
-In the secound one logs you should see the same messages as above including the connection to the Jaeger.
+In the second one logs you should see the same messages as above including the connection to the Jaeger.

 Now you can test it again.